From Matisse in Marrakech to Dali in the Desert – Tours of Morocco in January 2024.

 Airport transfers to Errachidia – approximately one hour’s drive – from which flights only go to Casablanca .

 Although our tour ends at Errachidia, if you are not intending to catch a connecting flight out of Casablanca, but would rather spend more time in Morocco (even if it’s only overnight in Casablanca for example), let us know and we are happy to help you with the arrangements.
 If you have extra time, as an optional add-on, you could be driven from Erfoud to the imperial city of Fez via Midelt, to spend a few days exploring its medieval medina and world renowned cuisine.
-Just let us know if you would like to add that as a private tour to your Footsteps of Matisse & Dali tour with us.
+Or you could fly to Casablanca with the rest of us and then be driven circa 3.5 hours to Fez.
+Just let us know if you would like to add a visit to Fez as a private tour to your Footsteps of Matisse & Dali tour with us.